Weimar Independent School District

-Weimar Independent School District is a public school district based in Weimar, Texas (USA).
+Weimar Independent School District is a public school district based in Weimar, Texas, United States.

-Located in Colorado County, the district extends into small portions of Fayette and Lavaca counties.
+Located in Colorado County, the district extends into small portions of Fayette and Lavaca Counties.
 The district has served the unincorporated area of Borden since 1948, when the Borden area schools were consolidated into the Weimar district.

 In 2023, Weimar ISD received a "B" rating from the Texas Education Agency.